HuyLe61/eecs545/README.md

 University of Michigan
 huyle@umich.edu

----
+## License

-*Note: This repository is for educational purposes.
-Please adhere to the University of Michigan's academic integrity policies.*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.